DeicPro/Android-Script-Auto-updater/README.md

 3.1• Add the code of SH-OTA.sh in your script

-3.2• Put the link of your future modified version.sh file, example:
+3.2• Write the link of your future modified version.sh file, example:

 	cloud="https://www.your_site.com/version.sh"